 “Not bad.
 You’re quite good at this.”

 “Who are you?
-Better yet, you still have not given me your name”
+Better yet, you still have not given me your name.”

 Zero had never seen such a beautiful dragon.
 The aura around the dragon had a life of its own, where he felt small compared to the dragon himself.
-He couldn’t help but stare in awe as the silver dragon towered over him.
+Yet, he couldn’t help but stare in awe as the silver dragon towered over him.
 Straining to look up, Zero’s neck felt like his head would fall off.

 “Oh?
 A Drezo Regalia.
 I haven’t seen one in ages.”
-The silver dragon laid down folding its arms over each other.
+The silver dragon laid down, folding its arms over each other.
 Lowering its head, the dragon stared straight into Zero’s eyes, with Zero feeling a shock of energy run through his whole body.
-“Now it makes sense on how you have come here.
+“Now it makes sense how you have come here.
 A human in a dragon body.”
 Smoke erupted out of the silver dragon nose.

 “I was not brought here out of my own will.”